JuKu/JBackendEngine/README.md

     DefaultBackendEngine defaultBackendEngine = new DefaultBackendEngine();
     IModuleManager moduleManager = defaultBackendEngine.getModuleManager();

-    //load all modules from modules directory
+    //load all modules from modules directory and start modules moduleManager.loadAndStart(new File("./modules"));
-    moduleManager.loadModulesFromDir(new File("./modules"));

-    //start all modules
-    moduleManager.startAllModules();

     //get socket.io service, socket.io works like a background service in this engine ISocketIOService socketIOService = (ISocketIOService) defaultBackendEngine.getService("socketio");